-All represented employees received a 3% wage increases in 2021.

-Operations - Responsible for all on-street services including transit operators and dispatchers.
-2021 expenses related to operations were \$1,642,538, a decrease of \$977,547 (37.3%) from 2020.
-Beyond the GASB changes, the personnel expenses for Haines Place Transit Center (HPTC) were transferred to Operations resulting in a significant increase in expenses for Operations.
-Initially it was thought that HPTC may become a satellite location with wages being traced to that department, it was determined there is no value added for tracking wages for employees who primarily work from HPTC.
-Jefferson Transit operated full service in 2021 (except Rideshare).

-Haines Place Transit Center (HPTC) - HPTC is responsible for all customer service and passenger interactions.
-HPTC staffing budgets including the Mobility Coordinator, Service and Training Supervisor, Field Supervisor and Customer Support Specialist position were moved back to the Operations department.
-In 2021, HPTC operating expenses were \$17,484, see Operations for explanation of decrease in expenses of \$379,338 (95.6%).

-Maintenance - Responsible for all vehicles including fuel, parts, cleaning, servicing, and facility upkeep.
+- All represented employees received a 6% wage increase in 2022.
+Jefferson Transit experienced significant staffing shortages in 2022 in the operations department resulting in increased overtime hours. - Operations Responsible for all on-street services including transit operators and dispatchers.
+2022 expenses related to operations (including Kingston Express expenses) were \$2,255,372, an increase of \$612,834 (37%) from 2021.
+Jefferson Transit operated full-service levels in 2022 (except Rideshare) and added a new express commuter route between Port Townsend and the Kingston Ferry terminal, adding 45 service hours per week. - Haines Place Transit Center (HPTC) HPTC is responsible for all customer service and passenger interactions.
+HPTC staffing budgets including the Mobility Coordinator, Service and Training Supervisor, Field Supervisor and Customer Support Specialist position were moved back to the Operations department at the end of 2020 with an end of year payroll accrual reducing the overall expenses in 2021.
+In 2022, HPTC operating expenses were \$38,556. - Maintenance Responsible for all vehicles including fuel, parts, cleaning, servicing, and facility upkeep.
 There are two departments in Maintenance - Facility Maintenance and Vehicles Maintenance.
-Expenses related to maintenance were \$1,004,288 in 2021.
-This is a decrease of \$315,926 (23.9%) from 2020.
-Maintenance saw increases in parts and maintenance expenses in 2021 due to increased service over 2020 (service was cut by 60% from March 2020 to November 2020 due to the pandemic) and supply chain issues.
-Fuel expense doubled due compared to 2020 due to both rising costs and increased operations.

-Administration - Responsible for all other functions including executive direction, planning, marketing, information systems, purchasing, finance, and human resources.
-2021 expenses related to administration were \$804,574, a decrease of \$260,380 (or 24.4%) from 2020.
-Administration did see increases in wages prior to the GASB adjustments, due to the retirement of the IT employee and related cross-training expenses.
+Expenses related to maintenance were \$1,711,670 in 2022.
+This is a increase of \$707,382 (70%) from 2021.
+Maintenance saw increases in parts and maintenance expenses in 2022 due to increased supply costs and supply chain issues.
+Fuel expense doubled compared to 2021 due to both rising costs and increased operations from the addition of the Kingston Express service. - Administration Responsible for all other functions including executive direction, planning, marketing, information systems, purchasing, finance, and human resources.
+2022 expenses related to administration were \$792,676, a decrease of \$11,898 (or 1.5%) from 2021.
+The administration department had a significant change in staff, four management positions were vacated, resulting in three interim management positions (covered by other management staff) for a portion of the year, and one vacant management position reducing administrative salaries, wages, and benefits.

 Depreciation - This is the estimated pro-ration of the cost of capital assets over the useful life of the asset.
-2021 expenses related to depreciation were \$1,105,130, an increase of \$140,398 (14.6%) from 2020.
+2022 expenses related to depreciation were \$1,114,367, an increase of \$9,236 (0.8%) from 2021.
 New vehicle purchases in recent years are responsible for the increase.